Does Extreme Dieting Lead to Eating Disorders?

 Dieting is considered to be a precursor to eating disorders due to its restrictive and controlling nature.
 The Emily Program’s Dr. Mark Warren states, “Dieting is a significant risk factor for developing an eating disorder.
 That’s because diets almost always involve restrictive behaviors.
 When we restrict what we eat, we deny our body what it needs.
 Engaging in restriction can result in malnutrition and starvation, which, at a neurobiological level, could trigger an eating disorder.”

 Those who diet may engage in similar behaviors as those with an eating disorder.
 These individuals may restrict calories, exercise in excess, adhere to strict food rules, etc. In addition, there is often an overlapping element of shame.
 Much like those with an eating disorder experience shame upon eating certain foods, those who diet may feel shame upon “breaking” their diet.
 These food rules and negative thought patterns around food are telltale signs of someone with disordered eating.

-Now that we understand the similarities between eating disorders and diets, it shouldn’t be surprising that at least 25% of individuals who engage in dieting will go on to develop a full-blown eating disorder and the percentage is much higher for those who engage in more extreme forms of dieting.
-If 1/4th of people who start a diet end up with an eating disorder, it’s essential that we understand the risks associated with dieting.
+Now that we understand the similarities between eating disorders and diets, it shouldn’t be surprising that 35% of “normal dieters” progress to pathological dieting and that 20-25% of those individuals develop eating disorders (NEDA).
+It is essential that we understand the risks associated with dieting.

 “If I diet to lose weight, I’m not going to get an eating disorder.”